vipin018/Sheriyans-Cohort/FRONTEND/javascript/function (adv)/readme.md

 ### LOCAL SCOPE -> a variable declared inside a function is called a local variable and is accessible only inside the function.

+## MAP, FILTER, REDUCE

+### MAP -> map is a higher order function that returns a new array by applying a function to each element of the original array.

+### FILTER -> filter is a higher order function that returns a new array by applying a function to each element of the original array and returning only the elements that satisfy the condition.

+### REDUCE -> reduce is a higher order function that returns a single value by applying a function to each element of the original array.